Perga: Iron Age

-Paul and Barnabas came to Perge during their first missionary journey, but probably stayed there only a short time, and do not seem to have preached there; it was there that John Mark left Paul to return to Jerusalem.
-On his return from Pisidia, Paul preached at Perge.

 St. Matrona of Perge of the 6th century was a female saint known for temporarily cross-dressing to avoid her abusive husband.
 She also is known for opposing the Monophysite policy of the emperor Anastasios I. Matrona hid in the monastery of St. Bassion as the enuch Babylos.
 Once revealed, she was sent to a woman's monastery where she was head of the convent.
 She was famous for her miraculous gift of healing.
 She went on to found a nunnery in Constantinople.
 St Matrona died at the age of 100.
 Her life was told through a vita prima whose author and exact time period remains a mystery.

 The Greek Notitiae episcopatuum mentions the city as metropolis of Pamphylia Secunda until the 13th century.
 Le Quien gives the names of 11 of its bishops: Epidaurus, present at the Council of Ancyra in 312; Callicles at the First Council of Nicaea in 325; Berenianus, at Constantinople (426); Epiphanius at the Second Council of Ephesus (449), at the First Council of Chalcedon (451), and a signatory of the letter from the bishops of the province to Emperor Leo (458); Hilarianus, at a council at Constantinople in 536; Eulogius, at the Second Council of Constantinople in 553; Apergius, condemned as a Monothelite at the Third Council of Constantinople in 680; John, at the Trullan council in 692; Sisinnius Pastillas about 754 (an iconoclast who was condemned at the Second Council of Nicaea in 787); Constans, at the same council of that condemned his predecessor; John, at the Council of Constantinople of 869–70.

 No longer a residential, the bishopric is included in the Catholic Church's list of titular sees.

-Perga remained inhabited until the foundation of the Seljuk Empire in roughly 1000.
+Perga remained inhabited until the foundation of the Seljuk Empire in roughly 1100.